Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 - redis module > Used for Caching data
 - External Services -> Ex: Svelte, Redis, Hosting, etc.

+# About
+<h3>Why Golang?</h3>

+- Golang is fast, lightweight and easy to use for hosting API's

+<h3>Why Svelte?</h3>

+- Svelte is 30% faster than other frameworks.
+- Svelte is best when used in designing small apps

+<h3>How does the Caching Work?</h3>

+- The Cache system was originally designed using redis, a fast, in memory database that managed to reach query speeds up to under 100ms.
+For the time being while I learn more about redis and it's many capabilities, I decided to implement an in-memory cache map that holds all the course data.
+This made it possible to achieve speeds up to 3-10x faster than before.

 # API
 <h3>Why make an API?</h3>
 I decided to make an api because it will be used for refreshing